Knife Sharpening

 Pull-through sharpeners can be a great tool to keep in the kitchen to maintain your blade in between professional sharpens!

-For more information on our Knife Sharpening Service, give us a call at the store or send us an email at 613-521-4818 or gitksocial@gmail.com!
+For more information on our knife sharpening service, give us a call at the store or send us an email at 613-521-4818 or gitksocial@gmail.com!